 MQX is implemented as a C library including optimized assembly code for context switching and interrupt handling.
 Only the features used by the application are included in the image downloaded onto the target.
 The MQX RTOS can be configured to take as little as 10 KB of ROM for ColdFire® applications, including kernel, interrupts, semaphores, queues and memory manager.

-For example, the MQX RTOS's MQXDebug plug-in for CodeWarrior, provides CodeWarrior users with transparent visibility of MQX tasks and key RTOS information.
-This includes task templates, task queues, semaphores, lightweight semaphores, mutexes, events, message queues, message pools, partitions, user memory blocks, system memory blocks, names, the kernel data structure, the MQX initialization structure, interrupt handlers, and the kernel log.
+MQX RTOS’s Task Aware Debugging plug-in provides users with visibility of information into the application tasks and key RTOS data.
+This includes such data as task templates, task queues, semaphores, lightweight semaphores, mutexes, events, message queues, message pools, partitions, user memory blocks, system memory blocks, names, the kernel data structure, the MQX initialization structure, interrupt handlers, and the kernel log.

-The MQX RTOS is currently supported on a full range of leading 32-bit embedded processors, including Kinetis, ColdFire, and Power Architecture processors.
-Board Support Packages are available for evaluation, development and production boards from Freescale, ADI Engineering, Analogue & Micro, Embedded Planet, Logic PD, Phytec and TQ Components among others.
+The MQX RTOS is currently supported on a full range of leading 32-bit embedded processors, including Kinetis, ColdFire, and Power Architecture processors from Freescale Semiconductor.
+Custom Board Support Packages for your own hardware can be provided as well.

 Device drivers provide control of external peripherals or events.
 MQX RTOS board support packages supply drivers for Ethernet, HDLC, I2C, SPI, CANBus, flash memory, UARTs, disk controllers, Compact Flash, PCI and many devices.
 MQX includes specific features that simplify the development and integration of your own device drivers.
 Device driver source code is provided with an MQX BSP.